mongodb/mongo-c-driver/src/libmongoc/doc/advanced-connections.rst

 depending on how the server was configured.

 The driver must be built with zlib and/or snappy and/or zstd support to enable compression support, any unknown (or not compiled in) compressor value will be ignored.
-Note: to build with zstd requires cmake 3.12 or higher.

 Additional Connection Options
 -----------------------------